Akselmo/artificial-rage/README.md

 WIP.
 These notes are just for myself for now.

-* Do changes for Raylib source according to [raylib_changes.txt](raylib_changes.txt)

-* Then compile raylib for your platform
+* Compile raylib for your platform from source

-* Copy the libraylib.a into lib\platform
+* Copy the libraylib.a into lib\PLATFORM (for example lib\win)

-* Copy raylib.h to include
+* Copy the following to include
+..*raylib.h
+..*raymath.h

 Make sure CMake builds the game for your platform.
 Right now it's setup for windows only